MoustaphaItani/polyenclose/README.md

   (face-degree prevalence, co-occurrence patterns, and diversity measures) for fixed `V` and `S` (`Pk_summary()`).

+- Estimates loose upper bound on admissible face-type configurations as function of V and its S-range (partition growth)

 All results represent **necessary combinatorial conditions** for enclosure.

 ---